An electric-plane pioneer has a plan to transform package delivery. It might work.

 eVTOL’s also could face pushback from truckers.
 Kara Deniz, a Teamsters union spokeswoman, said in an email that she believed the union’s current collective bargaining agreements “address any proposed introduction of technology to ensure that our members’ work is protected.”

-It is understandable why innovators want to improve delivery for the package, which is the object of our consumer desires but can also send us to the brink of tracking-number madness.
+It’s certainly understandable why innovators want to improve delivery for the package, which is the object of our consumer desires but can also send us to the brink of tracking-number madness.
 Analysts are happy about the effort — a June report by the investment bank Cowen found that “eVTOLs look well suited for small package delivery."
-And other air-taxi firms are interested; Lilium vice-chairman Alex Asseily said in an email that cargo was “part of Lilium’s long term strategy."
+And other air-taxi firms are interested; Lilium vice chairman Alexander Asseily said in an email that cargo was “part of Lilium’s long term strategy."

 High-profile investors are also optimistic.
 Beta raised $368 million in a funding round last year led by Fidelity that included Amazon’s Climate Pledge Fund; its valuation exceeds $1 billion.
-The firm has the support of tech trailblazer Martine Rothblatt, founder of biotech-centric United Therapeutics and Sirius Satellite Radio.
+(Its current main source of revenue is U.S. Air Force contracts; on Monday Beta also announced a contract with the Army supporting its flight-test program.)
+The firm has the backing of tech trailblazer Martine Rothblatt, founder of biotech-centric United Therapeutics and Sirius Satellite Radio.
 She sits on Beta’s board and is a close adviser to Clark.

 (United, which focuses on artificial organs, aims to order an undisclosed number of aircraft to help it deliver organs directly to hospitals.)